-The Community Housing Providers (National Law) (South Australia) Act 2013 was passed on 12 November 2013.
-The Act was developed in partnership with the community housing sector and included extensive public consultation.
+The Community Housing Providers (National Law) (South Australia) Act 2013 was developed in partnership with the community housing sector.

-The Act's purpose is to govern the funding of community housing and introduce the NRS in South Australia.
-It will:
+The Act's purpose is to govern the funding of community housing by:

-- replace the South Australian Cooperative and Community Housing Act 1991 (SACCH Act)
+- replacing the South Australian Cooperative and Community Housing Act 1991 (SACCH Act)

-- strengthen the sector's ability to demonstrate professionalism and capacity to participate in a national market
+- strengthening the sector's ability to demonstrate professionalism and capacity to participate in a national market

-- establish mechanisms for community housing provider funding, and
+- establishing mechanisms for community housing provider funding.